 Mode command data structures in shared RAM are similar to those for subaddresses.
 Mode codes 0 through 15 (0x0F) do not have an associated data word, so data structures for these mode code values have just a Message Information Word and Time-Tag Word.
 The Message Information Word is stored at the memory address specified by the descriptor table Data Pointer.
 Mode codes 16 through 31 (0x10 through 0x1F) have one associated data word.
-The Message Information Word is stored at the memory address specified by the descriptor table Data Pointer, and the Time-Tag Word is stored in the following location.
+The Message Information Word is stored at the memory address specified by the Time-Tag Word is stored at the memory address specified by the descriptor table Data Pointer, and the Time-Tag Word is stored in the following location.
 The data word is stored at the memory address specified by the Data Pointer plus two locations.